odkr/properset.lua/README.md

     table: 0x7ffd87f0.200

 When a table is used as a key in another table, no comparison takes place.
-So defining what it means to be equal is pointless.
+So defining what it means to be equal makes no difference for that purpose.

-This is the main problem `properset` solves.

 Scherphof, Baidakou and the Wiki adapt and expand upon Ierusalimschy's approach.
 Consequently, `set` and `OrderedSet` share this problem.

+This is the main problem `properset` solves:

+    > properset = require 'properset'
+    > Set = properset.Set
+    > maximum_equality = {__eq = function () return true end}
+    > a = setmetatable({1}, maximum_equality)
+    > b = setmetatable({1}, maximum_equality)
+    > a == b
+    true
+    > set = Set{a, b}
+    > #set
+    1

-Unfortunately, solving this problem means that elements have to be compared one by one, so `properset` is slower than those approaches.
+Unfortunately, solving this problem means that elements have to be compared one by one, so, for sets of tables or objects, `properset` is slower than those approaches; for simpler data types, `properset` also uses Ierusalimschy's approach.

-Furthermore, `set` and `OrderSet` both sport spartan, undocumented interfaces.
+Moreover, `set` and `OrderSet` both sport spartan, undocumented interfaces.
-Scherphof even follows Ierusalimschy in overloading the `/` and `*` operators for set operations, but neither of those symbols are associated with the operations he assigns to them in set theory; hence, the interface is counter-intuitive and the resulting code hard to read.
+Scherphof even follows Ierusalimschy in overloading the `*` operator to mean 'intersect'.
+However, `*` carries no meaning in set theory.
+The closest set theory comes to multiplications are cartesian products, which have nothing to do with intersections of sets.
+This makes the interface counter-intuitive and the resulting code hard to understand.

-`properset` aims to have a rich, but sane interface.
+`properset` also aims to have a rich and sane interface.

 Documentation